Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 You can use the [react-jsonschema-form playground](https://rjsf-team.github.io/react-jsonschema-form/) to try out the various combination.

 {{< alert title="Note" color="primary" >}}
-The playground allows to change the UI component (UISchenma section of the playground).
-But, Marketplace UI does not use these components.
-Thus don't be surprised to have a different render in the Marketplace compare to the one in the playground.

-It is better to think of the playground as a validator of your schema using the playground JSONSchema section.
+The playground allows you to change the UI components (UISchenma section of the playground); however, the Marketplace UI does not use these components.
+As a result, the Marketplace UI may render differently than what is reflected in the playground.
+For this reason, think of the playground as a validator of your schema using the playground JSONSchema section.
 {{< /alert >}}

 #### Text component